fenago/git/Lab_8.md

 # Lab: Storing Additional Information in Your Repository
 In this lab, we will cover the following recipes:

-Adding your first Git note
+- Adding your first Git note
-Separating notes by category
+- Separating notes by category
-Retrieving notes from the remote repository
-Pushing Git notes to a remote repository
-Tagging commits in the repository

 #### Tutorial Overview